ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/boards/esp32-adafruit/README.md

 /**
  * This is where you include the 'arkCrypto.h' header.
- * This allows your project to use Ark Cpp-Crypto.
+ * This allows your project to use ARK Cpp-Crypto.
  */
 #include <arkCrypto.h>
 /**/